-AG 403 Advanced Animal Science (Fall)
+AG 403 Advanced Animal Science (Fall) 3 hrs.

 A combined lecture and lab course, this course is presented with the agriculture student in mind.
 The first unit, Physiology, addresses cellular digestion, reproduction, genetics and ecology.
 The second unit, Applications, teaches the practical application of animal science.
 The third unit instructs students in the interpretation of performance data for judging and evaluating livestock.
+Prerequisite: AG 302.

-AG 404 Agriculture Processing and Marketing (Spring)
+AG 404 Agriculture Processing and Marketing (Spring) 3 hrs.